Learning Abroad Center

 Fees

-Program fees can vary widely due to location, cost of living, airfare, and program inclusions.
+The cost of participation can vary widely due to location, cost of living, airfare, and program inclusions.
 The program fee generally includes tuition, group flight airfare, airport transfers, in-country program related transportation, housing, some meals, entrances to course-related excursions and site visits, program administration, and international health insurance.
+Generally, program fees to these locations range between $7,500–$9,000.
 You must also budget for passport and passport photos, some meals, textbooks, independent travel, and miscellaneous living expenses.

 If you do not see a budget estimate for the term you intend to go abroad, the fee has not yet been finalized.
 We strive to post fees for this program at least 30 days prior to the application deadline.
 The Learning Abroad Center will delay the posting of some fees until enrollments, inflation and exchange rates are determined.
 Note the average increase in fees will be 3–10%.
 Program fees are based on estimates and may change depending on international economic factors.